Druwww/19_20_TWOIng4_Project/backend/README.md

 In the body put some true for the stat you want

 - numberSensor : true
-        Will return the number of Sensor in a body { numberSensor : <value>}
+        Will return the number of Sensor in a body { numberSensor : $value}